 - A child may have played a game that resulted in accidental charges

-If you find out the charge was unauthorized and accidental but not an act of fraud, contact our support team for further help.
+If you find out the charge was unauthorized and accidental but not an act of fraud, request a refund on the Google Play website.

 Tip: To help prevent unauthorized charges, learn how to use password protection on your device.